Link to Barnet Local Offer:Barnet Local Offer

 Assess – this involves taking into consideration information from discussions with parents/carers, the child, the class teacher and external professionals (if appropriate) and assessments.

 Plan – this stage identifies the barriers to learning, intended outcomes and details what additional support will be provided to help overcome the barriers.
-Decisions will be recorded on an Individual Support Plan and will form the basis for termly review meetings, held as part of Parent/Teacher Consultations and pupil conferencing.
+Decisions will be recorded on an Individual Support Plan and will form the basis for termly review meetings.

 Do – Additional support or interventions will be tailored to meet the child’s needs and will be based on evidence of effectiveness.
 The support may involve: